 Differences between a mortgage aggregator, franchise group, and dealer group

 You may come across other terms such as franchise group or dealer group when looking for a mortgage aggregator.
-Fundamentally, these broker groups do the same thing.
+Fundamentally, these broker groups all do the same thing.
 They are collectively referred to as ‘aggregators’, because they aggregate loan volume through a network of brokers.
-Franchise groups are also aggregators, but their brokers operate under the franchise’s brand.
-Mortgage Choice, Aussie, Smartline, and Loan Market are some of Australia’s biggest franchise groups.
+Franchise groups are also aggregators, but their mortgage brokers operate under the franchise’s brand.
+Mortgage Choice, Aussie, Smartline and Loan Market are some of Australia’s biggest franchise groups.

 While there are a number of broker aggregators in the industry, you can consult our recommended mortgage aggregator list of MFAA recognised aggregators below to help you get started.
 If you are looking for information on how to become a mortgage broker contact our team and one of our friendly representatives can connect you with the leading aggregators in Australia.